Kevinlearynet/WP-Meet-The-Team/README.md

 ## Features

-* Powered by a custom post type
+* Powered by a custom post type, `team`
-* Filtered by a custom taxonomy
+* Optionally by a custom taxonomy, `departments`
-* Object oriented class for quick re-creation
+* Object oriented PHP class for quick re-creation
-* Simple meta box UI for handling custom fields
+* Simple custom meta box UI for handling custom fields
 * Transient caching for output in a single request

-Read the [full article](http://www.kevinleary.net/meet-team-page-wordpress/), or view the [example team page](http://www.kevinleary.net/wordpress-team-page/).
+Read the [full article](http://css-tricks.com/creating-meet-team-page-wordpress/), or view the [example team page](http://www.kevinleary.net/wordpress-team-page/).